 - Current conceptualisations/definitions of giftedness and talent – how do we define giftedness in Aotearoa New Zealand?

-- Negotiating identity as a gifted and talented student in Aotearoa New Zealand schools.
-A suggested model of gifted and talented adolescent identity profiles within a New Zealand context
+- “Finding a fit” as a gifted and talented adolescent in Aotearoa New Zealand schools – what do the students say about negotiating identities?
+What are the some of the different gifted and talented adolescent identities within a New Zealand context?

 - Developing positive relationships with parents and communities